mpec/zesplomi_chrome_extension/README.md

-This is a chrome extension to save image from https://zespolmi.pl to clipboard
+This is a chrome extension to copy image from https://zespolmi.pl to clipboard